(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - Cut out the cookies using a pumpkin shaped cookie cutter.
 Then cut out eyes and a smile on half of the cookies using a sharp knife.
 Carefully transfer the cookies to the lined baking sheet.

-- Roll out the dough scraps and repeat step 4 until all of the dough is used up (this recipe makes about 20 pumpkin cookies).
+- Roll out any remaining dough scraps and repeat step 4 until all of the dough is used up (this recipe makes about 20 pumpkin cookies).

 - Bake the cookies in the oven for 7-8 minutes.
 After baking, transfer the cookies to a cooling rack to cool.